Featured Research

 Friendship Formation and Peer Effect: Using Seat Distribution as an Instrument

-with Yu Bai and Scott Rozelle
+with Yu Bai, Yue Ma, Andrew Rule and Scott Rozelle

 📄 SSRN Draft NEUDC 2023 PacDev 2024 AAEA 2024